outpaddling/LPJS/README.md

 ## Status

-LPJS is currently slithering around the primordial ooze as we lay out the framework and prioritize development phases.
+LPJS is undergoing intensive development of basic functions, such as socket communication, job queuing, node selection, and job dispatch.
 Early development will move slowly as we carefully deliberate the specification, design, and implementation of each new feature to ensure the highest possible quality.